spinnaker/halyard/docs/commands.md

 This can only be set when --namespaces is empty or not set.
  * `--only-spinnaker-managed`: (*Default*: `false`) (V2 Only) When true, Spinnaker will only cache/display applications that have been created by Spinnaker; as opposed to attempting to configure applications for resources already present in Kubernetes.
- * `--provider-version`: There are currently two versions of the Kubernetes Provider: V1 and V2.
+ * `--provider-version`: (*Default*: `v2`) There are currently two versions of the Kubernetes Provider: V1 and V2.
 This allows you to pick the version of the provider (not the resources it manages) to run within Spinnaker.V1 is scheduled for removal in Spinnaker 1.21; we recommend using V2 only.
  * `--read-permissions`: (*Default*: `[]`) A user must have at least one of these roles in order to view this account's cloud resources.
  * `--required-group-membership`: (*Default*: `[]`) A user must be a member of at least one specified group in order to make changes to this account's cloud resources.
  * `--service-account`: When true, Spinnaker attempt to authenticate against Kubernetes using a Kubernetes service account.
 This only works when Halyard & Spinnaker are deployed in Kubernetes.
 Read more about service accounts here: [https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/).